kengz/neo4jKB/API.md

 ```'
 <a name="transBeautify"></a>
 ## transBeautify(transNeoRes, fn) ⇒ <code>string</code>
 Beautify for post-transformation: beautify the transformed neoRes by internally calling array of tables -> beautifyMat on each table -> join('\n\n\n').
 Note that neoRes must be transformed beforehand.
 This is for when transformation happens separately.
+If neoRes has only one qRes, then returns the single transformed table.

 **Kind**: global function
 **Returns**: <code>string</code> - The beautified neo4j result